by Clara P. Triane, M.D.

 I have long been interested in holistic approaches to health and also trained in Traditional Chinese Medicine.
 Many Chinese herbalists prescribe complicated herbal remedies in an attempt to counteract the ill effects people are experiencing from eating a plant-based diet.
 In other words, they prescribe certain plants in an effort to decrease the negative effects from other plants.

 There are some who say that fruit and honey can be part of a carnivore diet.
-However, a true carnivore diet does not contain plant products or supplements and is as close to zero carbs as possible.
-Trying to eat carnivore but continuing to consume a lot of plant products would be analogous to trying to improve one's health by drinking mineral water from a spring that is polluted and dirty.
+However, a true carnivore diet does not contain plant products and is as close to zero carbs as possible.
+Trying to eat carnivore but continuing to consume a lot of plant products would be analogous to trying to improve one's health by drinking mineral water from a spring that has become polluted.

 Life becomes much simpler on a carnivore diet.
 Gone is the need for a multitude of complicated dishes and the need to eat many times a day.
 Grocery shopping becomes much easier.
 Many people on a carnivore diet eat just once or twice a day and feel satiated.
 The benefits of a carnivore diet are myriad.
 Are you ready for your 90-day carnivore challenge?